intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 consider either hiding these signals when the information should not be visible, or using explicit signals when it should be.

-Both can be achieved (hinding) or supported (explicit expose) using encryption.
+Both can be achieved (hiding) or supported (explicit expose) using encryption.
 While encryption is primarily deployed to protect and authenticate access to user data, it also supports selected exposure to those entities that are addressed by a certain function.
 As such encryption improves privacy, supports innovation